ethersphere/bee/CODING.md

 ## Testing

 It is preferred to use a separate test package to write tests.
 This allows explicit testing on exported behaviour of the package, not the internal implementation.
 In need to export only to testing package, `export_test.go` file should be used.
 Testing internal implementations is discouraged, but not forbidden.
+It is preferred to treat exported package behaviours as units that need to be tested.

 Executing `make test` should pass without any warnings or errors.

 ## Packages